developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/samapiusage/index.md

 -----

 ### Disconnect SAM
-Use the `Disconnect()` method to close the SAM connection.
+Use the `disconnect()` method to close the SAM connection.
 The SAM must be closed after all communications are done.
 Failure to do so might prevent other apps from using SAM APIs.

 **To disconnect SAM**: